 Do you make money?

 Yes.
 Is the factory direct cheaper?
-Sometimes yes/sometimes no, but our time and knowledge to help you get things right has it's value and saves you a lot of headaches.
+Sometimes yes/sometimes no, but our time and knowledge to help you get things right has its value and saves you a lot of headaches.
 You know those terrible looking pins you see online all of the time?
-We won't let you make one of those and will guide you to the best result.
-We take on all of the risk of money and production for you.
+We won’t let you make one of those and will guide you to the best result.
+PGS takes on all of the risk of money and production for you.
 If you are unhappy, we simply refund you.
-If you went direct and were unhappy, they'd most likely say too bad or offer to remake them and bill you again for most or all of it.
+If you went direct and were unhappy, they’d most likely say too bad or offer to remake them and bill you again for most or all of it.
 If the factory makes a mistake, we get them re-made for you.
-We handle customs, communication, etc etc. At this point, we speak fluent pin.
-Our buying power with the place we use is a lot stronger than a random person ordering 100 pins once every 2 months.
-PGS speak to them every day, send in a few thousand pins a day to them and get deliveries every weekday and only work directly with the owner of the factory, not a random sales rep.
+We handle customs, communication, etc etc. At this point, our team speaks fluent pin.
+Our buying power with the factory we use is a lot stronger than a random person ordering 100 pins once every 2 months.
+We speak to them every day, send in a few thousand pins a day to and get deliveries every weekday and only work directly with the owner of the factory, not a random sales rep.